harimooc/git-demo/README.md

 Adding a line at the end

-Continuing with some more changes of work
+This will cause conflict - Continuing with some more changes of work